Samsung/tizen-docs/docs/application/tizen-studio/tizen-core/tizen-core-cli.md

 ## Display profile templates

 The command displays the list of project templates for all the versions of the given workspace type.
-By default, it displays all the available native templates.
+By default, it displays all the available native templates:

 **Syntax:**